Traveling to new places is always an exciting experience, however, packing for travel is a different story.

 Being in a new environment than what you are used to can affect you in different ways.
 You might feel anxious or have trouble sleeping.
 In addition to these mental stressors, your body might take a hit from cramped planes/trains/cars or long walks.

-That’s why it can be extremely helpful to pack some CBD products to help you relax and heal from all of the intense elements of traveling.
+That’s why it can be extremely helpful to pack some broad-spectrum CBD products to help you relax and heal from all of the intense elements of traveling.

 26. Anti-Hangover Products